 Rex Parker is an astrophotographer and the director of the Amateur Astronomers Association of Princeton.
 He received his doctorate in Biochemistry from Indiana University of Medicine.
 Residing in Hopewell Township, he is active on the Hopewell Township Planning Board, a founding member of the Hopewell Valley Green Team, as well as a commissioner on the Hopewell Township Environmental Commission.
 Through the Green Team, he led the Hopewell Valley Solar Challenge.
 Share his passion about astrophotography by meeting him on Saturday or viewing his work on his website where most images were captured in his back yard at his Home Observatory.

 - Event is Free!
-Open to children and adults.
+Open to

 - Saturday, February 29 at 5:30pm.